HarringtonR/NewsandChat/README.md

 - Unable to link chats and had to change linking to a post MVP.

 ## Issues and Resolutions
-- Token issues and user login issues -Not knowing I needed a server was a large delay.
+- Token issues and user login issues .Not knowing I needed a server was a large delay.
 Server only required to handle additional users.
-Otherwise the rest can run on the chatkit api. -HUGH issue not using a log-in first.
-I was trying to mount a component with no user name and therefore chatkit would error out.
-I had to wait until a username was entered to start the chatkit.
+Otherwise the rest can run on the chatkit api.
-- Making users unique cost me all of wednesday but have a functioning chatroom now.
-The issue was before I had both news and chat in my app componentDid mount.
+- Biggest issue was not building the chatroom with a log-in first.
+I had both news and chat in my app componentDid mount along with an error in my server file.
-This caused an issue when i wanted to create new users.
-I couldn't have a blank user when mounting and had to rebuild it with a form first.
+- I couldn't have a blank user when mounting and had to rebuild it with a form first.
 So when you entered your name. the chatroom would have a user asssigned instead of a blank name on mounting.
+Having a user first was necessary for Chatkit.
 - More issues trying to setup multiple chatrooms.
 I hit my cutoff time of thursday night not being able to make multiple chat rooms and a FULLY functional chat.
 Chat still works but can't progress to linking them at this time.
 - Focused on making it mobile at the end.
-- Accidentally saved over my readme once from another file and had to re-write all of it.

 <!--#### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier